josephmontes/VAA/README.md

 | 2022      | Ha-Seong Kim      | 0.329 | 0.222  | 0.358  | -0.136  |
 | 2022      | Bobby Witt Jr.    | 0.300 | 0.194  | 0.321  | -0.127  |
 | 2022      | Carlos Correa (2x)| 0.452 | 0.352  | 0.479  | -0.127  |

+  - If there is any other player you would like to see this kind of breakdown of please feel free to email me at josephmontes.baseball@gmail.com